johnsonandjohnson/Bodiless-JS/packages/bodiless-ga4/doc/AddingTracking.md

 We provide some functions to facilitate:

 * pushDataAnalytics to push your data directly to the dataLayer.  ** Recommended to use and only push to dataLayer.
-* pushDigitalDataAnalytics to push your data directly DigitalData object.

   ```
   type SearchAnalyticsTypes = {